QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.md

 **Caution:** These AppVMs must not be started while the corresponding TemplateVM is running, because they share the TemplateVM's license data.
 Even if this could work sometimes, it would be a violation of the license terms.

 Furthermore, if manual IP setup was used for the template, the IP address selected for the template will also be used for the AppVM, as it inherits this address from the template.
-Qubes, however, will have assigned a different address to the AppVM, which will have to changed to that of the template (e.g. 10.137.0.x) so that the AppVM can access the network, vis the CLI command in a dom0 terminal:
+Qubes, however, will have assigned a different address to the AppVM, which will have to be changed to that of the template (e.g. 10.137.0.x) so that the AppVM can access the network, via the CLI command in a dom0 terminal:

 ~~~
 qvm-prefs WindowsNew ip 10.137.0.x